by-nir/aws-lambda-zig/README.md

 To use it, follow the following requirements:
     - Import the Lambda Runtime module this library provides and wrap a handler function with it.
     - Build an executable named _bootstrap_ and archive it in a Zip file.
-    - Use _Amazon Linux 2023_ or any other supported OS-only runtime.
+    - Use _Amazon Linux 2023_ runtime.

 #### Managed Target
 AWS Lambda supports two architectures: _x86_64_ and _arm64_ based on _Graviton2_.
 In order to build the event handler correctly and to squeeze the best performance, the build target must be configured accordingly.